mojaloop/contrib-mojawallet-demo/DEMO.md

 1. Save the QR Code to be displayed and used.

 ## For Example, the following
-A Merchant requires a Static QR code to provide a way for customers at his convenience store.
+A Merchant requires a Static QR code to provide a way for customers to pay at his convenience store.

 The Merchant registers with his phone number and inputs the following information into the JSON string.
 ```json